Jay-Idrees/UPenn-CyberSecurity-Assessment-of-Security-Culture/readme.md

 4. What is the goal that you would like the organization to reach regarding this behavior?
     - For example, to have less than 5% of employees downloading suspicious email attachments.

     This will be based on the data collected form the Survey.
+Once the study is completed